rafneesh/rafneesh/README.md

-- 👋 Hi, I’m @rafneesh,
-- 👀 I’m interested in learning and programming/coding
+Myself, @rafneesh,
-- 🌱 I’m currently learning latest Java versions and Adobe Experience Platform, a real time CDP tool
-- 💞️ I’m looking to collaborate on any project that does good
-- 📫 Call me at +91 9895891791 or email me rafneesh@gmail.com
+I’m currently working in /learning latest Java versions and Adobe Experience Platform, a real time CDP tool I’m looking to collaborate on any project that does good Call me at +91 9895891791 or email me rafneesh@gmail.com